 As someone who feels awkward around her dog when she is “naked”, I can totally relate to this conversation about how we anthropomorphize our pets.

-The nature of pet ownership in America (and the developed world) has changed significantly as consumer culture has evolved.
+The Artificial Grass for Dogs in America (and the developed world) has changed significantly as consumer culture has evolved.
 It used to be we domesticated animals to serve a function: helping to herd sheep, hunt, deliver supplies, pull sleds, keep us warm on cold nights, and now a days even police dogs for certain breeds, which you could learn more about at http://blackgermanshepherd.co.
 Then as we moved into an industrial age and grew our wealth accumulation, pets became status symbols and products for the privileged.
 But as the pet population multiplied and ownership became a part of our American dream (white picket fence, two and a half kids and a dog), our furry friends became much more than another mouth to feed – they became family.
+Hire AAA Fencing – Hire A Fence Contractor for professional fence construction.
 And we began treating them like any other member of our family – by dedicating supermarket aisles to their feeding and maintenance, establishing medical and grooming routines and even buying them clothes.

 This woof-raising article from Sociology of Style talks about this fashionable phenomenon along with sharing some great, fun content, take a close look at these pet product reviews.